 - Discuss short-term and long-term goals the patient may have.

-When considering whether to meet with a psychiatrist or psychiatric nurse practitioner, it can be helpful to treat yourself like your own best friend.
+So, should you see a psychiatrist?
+When considering whether to meet with a psychiatrist or psychiatric nurse practitioner, it can be helpful to imagine what you would do if a loved one came to you and asked what they should do about their own mental health conditions.
 If someone you care about asked you what they should do about your symptoms, how would you guide them?

 Some reasons to consider a psychiatric evaluation include: